JAlcocerT/JAlcocerT/content/blog/iot-messagingprotocols.md

 This decouples the sender from the receiver, making it ideal for scenarios where multiple devices need to communicate without needing direct knowledge of each other.

+> You can use MQTT with a Pi: https://jalcocert.github.io/RPi/posts/rpi-mqtt/

 {{% details title="More about - MQTT 🌍" closed="true" %}}

 The key benefits of MQTT include: